-Closing; Effective Time.
-The consummation of the Merger (the "Closing") shall take place at the offices of Maslon LLP, outside counsel to Parent, on a date to be designated jointly by Parent and the Company, which shall be no later than the second business day after the satisfaction or waiver of the last to be satisfied or waived of the conditions set forth in Article 6 and Article 7 (other than the conditions, which by their nature are to be satisfied at the Closing, but subject to the satisfaction or waiver of each of such conditions).
+1.3 Closing; Effective Time .
+The consummation of the Merger (the " Closing ") shall take place at the offices of Maslon LLP, outside c ounse to Parent, on a date to be designated jointly by Parent and the Company, which shall be no later than the second business day after the satisfaction or vision and the company of the comp waive of the last to be satisfied or waived of the conditions set forth in Article 6 and Article 7 (other than the conditions, which by their nature are to be satis fied a the Closing, but subject to the satisfaction or waiver of each of such conditions).
 The date on which the Closing actually takes place is referred to as the "Closing Date."
-The Merger shall become effective on the Closing Date at the time of the filing of the Certificate of Merger with the Secretary of State of the State of Delaware (or at such later time as may be designated jointly by Parent, Merger Sub and the Company and specified in the Certificate of Merger).
+The Merger shall become effective on the Closing Date at the time of the filing of the Certificate of Merger with the Secretary of State of the State of Delaware (or at such later time as may be designated jointly by Parent, Merger Sub and the Company and specified in the Certificate of Merger í).
 The time when the Merger becomes effective is the "Effective Time."